 PRIMARY FUNCTIONS: Crisis intervention; emergency short-term counseling; information and referral; case management; care coordination; emergency food; access to emergency housing; after hours, weekend and holiday coverage for many county, state and local agencies; emergency textline for crisis and information and referrals; emergency resources in situations such as homelessness, lack of fuel or utilities, lack of food, or emergency transportation for the Ulster County Department of Social Services; facilitation of the evidence based suicide prevention programs SafeTALK and ASIST and evidence based counseling programs, Mental Health First Aid and Youth Mental Health First Aid.
 This hotline also serves as the 24-hour access point for Family’s Domestic Violence, Homeless, and Runaway and Homeless Youth shelters.

-ANCILLARY SERVICES: Food closet; free store (clothing, furniture and household items); public rest room; free public telephone for local calls and long distance in emergencies; message services; client advocacy; employment file; motel placements for individuals and families unable to be served by Family’s shelters; volunteer transportation; community bulletin boards; and host-site for other community programs and initiatives.
+Food closet; free store (clothing, furniture and household items); public rest room; free public telephone for local calls and long distance in emergencies; message services; client advocacy; employment file; motel placements for individuals and families unable to be served by Family’s shelters; volunteer transportation; community bulletin boards; and host- site for other community programs and initiatives.
 The program provides food and gifts to families and individuals during the major holidays.
 Local schools and courts use the program as a placement for community service and it serves as a placement for interns from local colleges and graduate schools.
 Program staff are active in the town’s Emergency Management Committee and the program had a generator donated by Ulster County Mental Health Department that enables it to provide ongoing assistance during emergencies.
 Refrigeration for medications, electricity to charge cell phones and computers and space to get warm or cool off are all available to the community.
-Also offered is assistance to residents in applying for benefits on-line.
+Also offered is assistance to residents in applying for benefits on- line.
 As applying for services on-line has become more common, our staff is trained to assist clients in accessing resources via the internet.
-Finally, the program plays an integral part in the delivery of mental and physical health services in the county by operating as the on-call resource for Ulster County Mental Health, Astor Family Services, Hudson Valley Mental Health, Rockland Children’s Psychiatric Services, the Institute for Family Health and the Ulster County Health Home.
-The program also responds to calls after-hours for local AA groups.
+A new addition to this is our expanded supportive case management.
+We have begun a collaboration with RCAL in which a case manager comes to our program once a month to assist clients with applying for benefits in a setting where they feel safe and is more easily accessible for those who are unable to access transportation.
+Finally, the program plays an integral part in the delivery of mental and physical health services in the county by operating as the on-call resource for Ulster County Mental Health, Astor Family Services, Family Services of the Hudson Valley, Rockland Children’s Psychiatric Services, the Institute for Family Health and the Ulster County Health Home.
+The program operates the answering service for several AA districts.